explosion/spacy-llm/README.md

 You look gorgeous!
 '''

-Backend response for doc: You look gorgeous!
+Model response for doc: You look gorgeous!
 COMPLIMENT
 ```